-The numbers of commercial permits associated with the king mackerel and Spanish mackerel fishery as of March 1, 2013, are provided in Table 3.3.1.3.
+The numbers of commercial permits associated with the king mackerel and Spanish mackerel components of the CMP fishery as of March 1, 2013, are provided in Table 3.3.1.3.
+The numbers include permits in the Gulf of Mexico and the Atlantic through the Mid-Atlantic Council's area of authority.